mdn/content/README.md

 For example, let's say you want to delete the entire `/en-US/Learn/Accessibility` tree:

-1. First, as we've outlined above, you'll start a fresh branch to work within:
+1. First, as we've outlined above, you'll start a fresh branch to work in:

     ```sh
     cd ~/repos/mdn/content